Matthew-Otto/Low-Latency-40GbE/README.md

 Designed for Stratix 10 series FPGAs with the goal of achieving the absolute minimum latency possible.

-## Motivation
+### Motivation

 I often use Ethernet to move test data between my PC and FPGA due to its simplicity and portability.
 Many of the FPGA boards I have access to include QSFP cages, and 40GbE NICs can be had for very cheap.
-Since I was going to build this ethernet core anyway, I figured I would have fun with it and try to push the envelope.
+Since I was going to build this Ethernet core anyway, I figured I would have fun with it and try to push the envelope.
 I can't increase the throughput, so instead I target latency.

-## 40GbE and latency
+### 40GbE and latency

 The gold standard for low latency networking is 10GbE (citation needed).
 40GbE is composed of four bonded 10GbE channels.
 However, the latency will always be worse with 40GbE due to the need to synchronize and align the four channels at the receiver.
 If you are targeting the absolute lowest latency possible, 25GbE is the next logical step, but you'll have to contend with FEC.